HB9VQQ/WSPRBeacon/README.md

 ### Why?

-To identify and visualize weak Signal Propagation paths to study global Ham Radio HF Propagation for the interested audience by collecting WSPR Data over an extended period of time like years.
+To identify and visualize weak Signal Propagation paths to study global Ham Radio HF Propagation for the interested audience by collecting WSPR Data from standardized Beacon Transmitters over an extended period of time like years.

 ### How?